-Pushed out – Pressure is building against low-income residents in the DTES: By DJ Larkin
+Pushed out – Pressure is building against low-income residents in the DTES

 When it comes to housing, members of the Downtown Eastside community are being squeezed on all sides, leaving many with few or no reasonable options.